 - 1. Run UMF.ProjectGenerator.exe in \uModFramework\Tools\ and fill in the data, then click Generate Project Files. - o 🗙 - 1.
 Mod name with no spaces or special characters.
 This is used for the project files, class and assembly name. - 2.
-Where to save the source code of the mod. - If a game has more than one data/managed folder choose the appropriate one.
+Where to save the source code of the mod. - 3.
+If a game has more than one data/managed folder choose the appropriate one.
 (32bit/64bit/etc) - 4.
 Harmony is used to overwrite existing code or inject new code into existing functions. - 5.
 Unity Scripting is used to add new code to the game, the same as the game already uses.
 See the Unity Script Reference to learn about how MonoBehaviour GameObjects work. - 6.
 All References adds all dll files in the Managed folder as References, giving you access to all Unity classes as well as any separate classes the game provides.
 Only use if you know what you are doing. - 2.
-Open your project solution by double clicking ModName.sln in the newly opened folder. - o 🗙 - o 🗙 - 3.
+Open your project solution by double clicking ModName.sln in the newly opened folder. - 🗶 - o 🗙 - 3.
 Add your code and click Build > Rebuild.
-(Rebuild will clean your project before each build.) - See Decompiling Game Code to learn about finding things to mod in the game code. - See Important Links and Info for more useful info.
+(Rebuild will clean your project before each build.)
+See Important Links and Info to learn more about coding.